-On July 20, Benjamin Church led a company of soldiers on an attack on Philip’s camp near Bridgewater.
+On July 20, Benjamin Church led a company of soldiers on an attack on Philip’s camp near Bridgewater, Mass.
 Philip escaped but his wife and son were captured and sold into slavery in the West Indies.

 On July 25, the Narragansett were defeated near Dedham, Mass.
 That same day, around 180 Nipmuck surrendered in Boston.

 By the summer of 1676, fighting was slowly drawing to a close but King Philip still remained at large and the war would not end until he was captured.

 Then, in August of 1676, an Indian deserter told Church and his troops that Philip had returned to an old Wampanoag village called Montaup near Mount Hope.

 On August 12, Church led a company of soldiers to the area and found Philip’s small camp of warriors near the spot that later came to be known as King Philip’s seat.

 Philip tried to flee but a native named John Alderman, an Indian soldier under Church, opened fire on Philip, according to the book The History of King Philip’s War: